dlosowyj/flight-delay-forecasting/README.md

 # flight-delay-forecasting
-Model that attempts to forecast flight delays based on historical data.
+Attemps to classify flights as delayed or on-time based on historical data.

 ## flight_delay_eda_model_testing.ipynb
 Contains exploratory data analysis and model testing on PDX flight delays from 2021-2025.